choonlog/RobustStabilization/README.md

 1. FVS FINDER: https://github.com/needleworm/fvs
 2. BooleanSim: https://github.com/jehoons/BooleanSim

-*RobustStabilization and RobustStabilization_RBN are independent program codes
+*If you want to do numerical experiences for a random Boolean network, you can download and run RobustStabilization_RBN.
+RobustStabilization and RobustStabilization_RBN are independent program codes
 ## Input

 ## Output